Hyperting/hypertheme-editor/CONTRIBUTING.md

 category(scope or module): your commit message
 ```

-Wher category is one of:
+Where category is one of:

 `feat`: changes that introduce new code or features